Duplicating

 Morse Farm Maple Sugarworks

-As we arrive, take in the iconic red sugarhouse, where sap collected from maple trees is boiled down into syrup.
-During sugaring season—usually late February through April—sap flows only when nighttime temperatures drop below freezing and days warm above it.
-It takes about 40 gallons of sap to produce just one gallon of syrup, so every drop counts.
-If you’re curious how farmers know when the syrup is ready, ask about something called “sugar density”—it’s measured with a special tool called a hydrometer, and seasoned sugarmakers develop a sixth sense for it.
+As we arrive, you’ll see the iconic red sugarhouse, where sap collected from maple trees is boiled down into syrup.
+During sugaring season—usually late February through April—sap flows only when cold nights are followed by warmer days.
+It takes roughly 40 gallons of sap to make one gallon of syrup, so every drop matters.
+Farmers measure readiness using “sugar density,” often relying on experience as much as science.

 Read More